 In the vicinity of black holes, space is so warped that even light rays may curve around them several times.
 This phenomenon may enable us to see multiple versions of the same thing.
-While this has been known for decades, only now do we have an exact, mathematical expression, thanks to Albert Sneppen, student at the Niels Bohr Institute.
-The result, which even is more useful in realistic black holes, has just been published in the journal Scientific Reports.
+While this has been known for decades, only now do we have an exact, mathematical expression, thanks to Albert Sneppen, a student at the Niels Bohr Institute.
+The result, which even is more useful in realistic black holes, has just been published on July 9, 2021, in the journal Scientific Reports.

 You have probably heard of black holes — the marvelous lumps of gravity from which not even light can escape.
 You may also have heard that space itself and even time behave oddly near black holes; space is warped.